The page covers:

 because its inmates repeated that hymn at four hour intervals, on the signal given by the convent bell;

 Regina Coeli (Queen of Heaven) is one of the four Marian antiphons sung in honour of the Virgin Mary.

-In 1973 a new large prison was completed near Ponte Mammolo, but Regina Coeli continues to be utilized for those inmates who have pending trials and in general for those not serving long sentences.
+In 1973 a new large prison was built near Ponte Mammolo, but Regina Coeli continues to be utilized for inmates who have pending trials and in general for those not serving long sentences.

 (left) Façade (modern) and side view; (right) details of the decoration